webiny/webiny-examples/page-builder/pages-as-modals/README.md

 ![Pages as Modal Content Example](./screenshot.png)

+For this example, the modal will always be shown, with the same page content in it.
+Naturally, in a real world scenario, this can be implemented in a more robust fashion.

 In order to accomplish this, we've performed the following steps.

 For starters, as seen in the above screenshot, we've designed a rather simple page in Page Builder's page editor.
 Once designed, via page settings, we've set its path to `/modals/modal-1`.